Mutai-ai/airbnb-clone-project/README.md

 •	Redis: Used for caching and session management.
 •	Docker: Containerization tool for consistent development and deployment environments.
 •	CI/CD Pipelines: Automated pipelines for testing and deploying code changes.

+## Database Design
+Users, Properties, Bookings, Reviews, and Payments.
+A user can have multiple properties, a booking belongs to a property.
+A user can write multiple reviews, a review belongs to one property.
+A user can make multiple payments.
+A payment is linked to one booking.
+A booking has one payment.
+A property have multiple reviews.
+A booking is for one user.